 When your air conditioning unit stops working, it might be a simple fix.
 But it can also be a major issue.
 While some problems can be avoided with regular cleaning, it’s important you have a technician look at the issues you can’t solve yourself.
-There are a variety of reasons that can set your air con off, so let’s have a look at seven common air conditioner problems and how to fix them.
+There are a variety of reasons that can set your air con off, so let’s have a look at some of the most common air conditioner problems and how to fix them.

 Want to know how to fix your air conditioner?
-Here are seven common problems with home air conditioners and how to fix them:
+Here are 11 common problems with home air conditioners and how to fix them:

 Let’s take a closer look at each of these air conditioner unit problems, and see how to fix them.